Today we are looking at dog flu, we’ll be investigating the causes of canine influenza, the symptoms and how to treat and avoid canine flu.

 Severe dog flu symptoms

 In its severe form, dog flu presents with a very high temperature and the dog is clearly very poorly.
+Dogs can’t lose heat by sweating like people do, so first signs of a raised temperature may be increased panting.

 He may quickly develop pneumonia and may start coughing up blood.
 Rapid, effective veterinary attention is essential.